coreybutler/nvm-windows/README.md

 NVM for Windows is a command line tool.
 Simply type `nvm` in the console for help.
 The basic commands are:

+- `nvm arch`: Show if node is running in 32 or 64 bit mode.
-- `nvm install <version>`: Install a specific version, i.e. `0.10.32`, or type `latest` for the latest stable version.
+- `nvm install <version> [arch]`: The version can be a node.js version or "latest" for the latest stable version.
+Optionally specify whether to install the 32 or 64 bit version (defaults to system arch).
+Set `[arch]` to "all" to install 32 AND 64 bit versions.
+- `nvm list`: List the node.js installations.
+- `nvm on`: Enable node.js version management.
+- `nvm off`: Disable node.js version management (does not uninstall anything).
+- `nvm proxy [url]`: Set a proxy to use for downloads.
+Leave `[url]` blank to see the current proxy.
+Set `[url]` to "none" to remove the proxy.
 - `nvm uninstall <version>`: Uninstall a specific version.
-- `nvm use <version>`: Switch to a specific version.
-- `nvm list`: List the versions that are currently installed.
-- `nvm on`: Enable nvm management.
-- `nvm off`: Turn off nvm entirely (does not uninstall anything).
+- `nvm use <version> [arch]`: Switch to use the specified version.
+Optionally specify 32/64bit architecture. `nvm use <arch>` will continue using the selected version, but switch to 32/64 bit mode based on the value supplied to `<arch>`.
-- `nvm root <path>`: Specify the root directory where different versions of node.js are stored.
-Leave <path> blank to see the current root.
+- `nvm root <path>`: Set the directory where nvm should store different versions of node.js.
+If `<path>` is not set, the current root will be displayed.
+- `nvm version`: Displays the current running version of NVM for Windows.

 ### Gotcha!